Old Glory: History of the original "Old Glory"

 Soon after Tennessee seceded from the Union, Governor Isham G. Harris sent men to Driver's home to demand the flag.
 Driver, 58 years old, turned the men away at his door after demanding they produce a search warrant.
 An armed group returned to Driver's front porch, who refused to produce the flag, saying "If you want my flag you'll have to take it over my dead body."

 To save the flag from further threats, Driver and some of his Unionist neighbors secretly sewed it into a coverlet.
 The flag was thus hidden until February 1862, when Nashville fell to Union forces.
-When the Union Army, led by the 6th Ohio Infantry, entered the city, Driver went to Tennessee state capitol after seeing the U.S. flag, and the 6th Ohio's regimental colors raised on the Capitol flagstaffand asked to see the general in command.
+When the Union Army, led by the 6th Ohio Infantry, entered the city, Driver went to Tennessee State Capitol after seeing the U.S. flag, and the 6th Ohio's regimental colors raised on the Capitol flagstaff and asked to see the general in command.